k33g/k33g.github.com/_posts/2014-07-19-ES6-POLYMER-BB.md

 ###Content of `humans-list.js`

-I've decided to externalize the JavaScript code of the component because I want to write it with **EcmaScript 6** grammar:
+I've decided to externalize the JavaScript code of the component because I want to write it with **ECMAScript 6** grammar:

 {% highlight javascript %}
 import Human from '../models/human';